I'm Not Afraid to be Wrong Mr. Prosecutor, Why Are You?

 Oh, and add to that, that the actual guilty person was left free all this time to commit more crimes.
 What kind of peace and finality do you think victims will have then?
 Sadly, that too, cannot be undone.

-I'm not saying that all people on death row are innocent.
-I'm saying that if there is the tiniest glint of doubt, shouldn't that doubt be dispelled at all costs?
-I don't mind being wrong, Mr. Prosecutor, why do you?
-Prove me wrong!
+I'm not saying that all people on death row who claim to be innocent, are innocent.
+But if there is the tiniest glint of doubt, shouldn't that doubt be dispelled at all costs?
+I don't mind being wrong, Mr. Prosecutor, prove me wrong!
 Why are you so afraid of testing evidence or reinvestigating that which might free someone?
 Where does your fear lie?
-What is the nucleus of your self-righteousness?
-My fear, and I'd like to think that I speak for the majority, lies in murdering an innocent person.
+Where does the nucleus of your self-righteousness live?
+My fear and I'd like to think that I speak for the majority, lies in murdering an innocent person.
 Why isn't yours?

 It saddens me to think that Benjamin Franklin may have been right when he said, "Justice will not be served until those who are unaffected are as outraged as those who are."
 Why does it have to come to that?
 Shouldn't we be better than that?